If you’re buying a franchise for the first time, it can be difficult to know where to start. Here’s our comprehensive guide to get you started.

-Buying an existing business is preferable to buying a franchise if you wish to have independent control over the business, and seek the freedom to pursue your own ideas.
-Similarly, if you wish to buy a business operating poorly at an undervalue to turn the business around for profit, buying an existing business may be a better option that matches your commercial goals.
+Buying an existing business is preferable to buying a franchise if you want independent control over the business, and the freedom to pursue your own ideas.
+Similarly, if you’re looking to turnaround a poorly performing business, they going your own way is better than a franchise.

 Can anyone buy a franchise?

-In practice, if a franchise is purchased by a company, the franchisor will seek a personal guarantee from the directors and shareholders of the corporation.
-Similarly, where a limited liability partnership buys a franchise, the franchisor will seek a personal guarantee from the individual partners, or require all the partners to sign the agreement as separate parties.
-This ensures all the individuals operating the franchise are bound by the obligations and undertakings of the franchise agreements.
+If a limited company buys a franchise, the franchisor will probably ask the directors and shareholders to sign personal guarantees so despite the ‘limited’ liability of the company structure, you may still be on the hook if the company runs into problems and owes the franchisor money.
+Similarly, where a limited liability partnership buys a franchise, the franchisor will seek a personal guarantee from the individual partners or ask all the partners to sign the agreement as separate parties.

-Although an individual can buy a franchise, the franchisor will only accept an individual that shows promise of running a successful business.
-As the franchisor will require the franchisee to run the business to the same high quality of its other franchisees, it’s essential that the franchisee shows the same passion, dedication and long-term goals as the franchisor and other franchisees.
-If you can’t show an understanding of the franchisor’s approach to business, it’s unlikely you will be able to buy a franchise.
+Although an individual can buy a franchise, the franchisor will only accept someone that shows promise of running a successful business.
 The same barrier would apply for any partnership, LLP and company seeking to buy a franchise.

-Do you need to be a limited company to be a franchisee?
+Do you need to be a limited company to buy a franchise?